Are you looking to become an EU or Portuguese resident (and eventually a citizen) without needing to move there full-time?

 In general, we can place the funds into one of three main categories:

-1. Private equity (PE) funds are usually focused on investing in more mature companies and assets where they can add significant value before exiting the investment.
+- Private equity (PE) funds usually invests in mature companies and assets where they can add significant value before exiting the investment.
 However, some do also pay yearly dividends.
 Typical fund length of 6-10 years, often medium to high risk, with expected rewards accordingly.

-3. Mutual funds investing in large companies listed on the Portuguese Stock Exchange.
+- Mutual/open-ended funds investing in large listed companies (usually on the Portuguese Stock Exchange).
 The main benefit for investors is the flexibility of exiting the investment anytime; however, be aware that the Portuguese public stock market has a poor track record and is not very diversified.
 Risks are generally similar to PE funds but with lower expected returns.
 One popular example of such a fund is Optimize Portugal, which also has lower management fees than the alternatives.
+There are also some qualifying mutual funds that invests up to 40% of their assets in international markets, hopefully improving the performance compared to the ones only invested in Portugal.
+One example of such a fund (which also has a comparatively low management fee) is Portugal Liquid Opportunities.

 ℹ️ Good to know: It’s also possible to mix and match funds, so you could place e.g. a quarter of your investment in a mutual fund for easy access to cash should you really need it (although you’d lose your Golden Visa by selling it) and the rest in PE or VC funds to improve your expected returns.